 What the experts say

-Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology and athletic development.
+Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology, and athletic development.

-This month's literature review follows a simple timeline approach from fundamental training considerations through assessment of progress to preparation and execution of the event itself.
+This month's literature review follows a simple timeline approach from fundamental training considerations through an assessment of progress to the preparation and execution of the event itself.
 Finally, several new papers have appeared recently in the area of nutrition and supplementation that raised an eyebrow on reading.

 Three publications reported on strength development in different areas of the body.
 The first focused on core endurance in a group of forty-five College-age rowers divided into a control training group (with no specialized core training) and an intervention group.
 Training took place 2-days per week for 8-weeks.
 Trunk endurance was assessed using flexion, extension, and side flexion tests.
-A variety of functional performance measures were also assessed (vertical jump, broad jump, shuttle run, 40m sprint, overhead medicine ball throw, 2,000m maximal rowing ergometer test).
+A variety of functional performance measures were also assessed (vertical jump, broad jump, shuttle run, 40m sprint, overhead medicine ball throw, and 2,000m maximal rowing ergometer test).
 The results revealed significant improvement in the two side flexion tests for the core group.
 However, no significant differences were found for any of the functional performance tests.
 Though the program appeared to improve selected core endurance parameters, the effectiveness of the core intervention on various key functional performance aspects was not supported.

 Interesting stuff but it leaves several questions unanswered in terms of the appropriateness of the core training and its relationship to the performance tests as well as the suitability of some of the performance tests.

-Periodic measurement of performance gains in a training situation is critical for athlete evaluation and a paper looked at the interpretation of changes in performance testing.
+Periodic measurement of performance gains in a training situation is critical for athlete evaluation, and a paper looked at the interpretation of changes in performance testing.
 The paper provides useful guidance on assessing the smallest worthwhile change that can be measured and proposes that this can be defined as about half of the typical variation in an athlete's performance from competition to competition or around 0.5 to 1.0% when expressed as a change in power output.
 The paper highlights the fact that the 'noise' or uncertainty in most measurement systems is usually greater than the smallest worthwhile improvement and so recognizing improvement can be problematic.
-The factors to be considered in the design of a test measurement system are discussed in this months 'How to' article.
+The factors to be considered in the design of a test measurement system are discussed in this month's 'How to' article.

-Such factors include selection of a relevant test and another paper casts doubt on the applicability of the popular backward overhead medicine ball (BOMB) throw in determining power output as measured in a counter-movement vertical jump.
-Based on a study of forty national level football players in the USA test results showed appreciable correlation between BOMB throw distance and peak and average power but no correlation with power relative to body mass or lean body mass indicating that the BOMB throw distance may have limited potential as an indicator of total body explosive power.
+Such factors include a selection of a relevant test, and another paper casts doubt on the applicability of the popular backward overhead medicine ball (BOMB) throw in determining power output as measured in a counter-movement vertical jump.
+Based on a study of forty national level football players in the USA test results showed an appreciable correlation between BOMB throw distance and peak and average power but no correlation with power relative to body mass or lean body mass indicating that the BOMB throw distance may have limited potential as an indicator of total body explosive power.
 Furthermore, the variation in actual throw distances in each of the three trial throws completed by each subject suggested that there were technique issues, not previously considered, that indicated a learning effect across the three trials.
-Clearly this may be a variable that can potentially be controlled through allowing sufficient practice to lower the 'background noise'.
+This may be a variable that can potentially be controlled by allowing sufficient practice to lower the 'background noise'.

 The ability to conduct comparative testing in a laboratory that correlates with a field performance can be very beneficial to all for obvious reasons.
-A study which looked at flat and uphill cycling performance and their relationship to laboratory measurable parameters found that absolute power, as determined on a progressive laboratory cycle ergometer, may predict cycling performance on the flat but that relative peak power was a better predictor of uphill cycling.
-This provides another example of choosing the right measurement parameter to provide feedback on targeted real world performance gains.
+A study that looked at flat and uphill cycling performance and their relationship to laboratory measurable parameters found that absolute power, as determined on a progressive laboratory cycle ergometer, may predict cycling performance on the flat but that relative peak power was a better predictor of uphill cycling.
+This provides another example of choosing the right measurement parameter to provide feedback on targeted real-world performance gains.

-Force production can clearly be enhanced through a suitable psyching-up step.
+Force production can be enhanced through a suitable psyching-up step.
 What I want to see is a combined study to see if a loaded specific warm-up as described for the vertical jump above and a pre-exercise psych-up are additive in effect?
-If so, who needs banned substances when the real opportunity lies in tapping into real performance improvements from within?
+If so, who needs the banned substances when the real opportunity lies in tapping into real performance improvements from within?

 Thirty-two UK national track and field athletes in the junior age group (under 20) competing at the World Championships were questioned on the use of nutritional supplements.
 75% of females and 62% of males used supplements with a total of seventeen different varieties being consumed - multivitamins and minerals were the most popular mainly for health and immune system reasons.
 However, 25% believed they were taking these supplements to improve performance.
 75% felt they needed further information.
-Coaches (65%) had the greatest influence on supplement use while doctors (25%) and dieticians (30%) were less utilized.
-Clearly an opportunity exists for health professionals to become more involved in providing guidance.
+Coaches (65%) had the greatest influence on supplement use, while doctors (25%) and dieticians (30%) were less utilized.
+An opportunity exists for health professionals to become more involved in providing guidance.

 This article first appeared in:

-If you quote information from this page in your work then the reference for this page is:
+If you quote information from this page in your work, then the reference for this page is:

 About the Author

 Nigel Hetherington was the Head Track & Field Coach at the internationally acclaimed Singapore Sports School.
 He is a former National Performance Development Manager for Scottish Athletics and National Sprints Coach for Wales.
-Qualified and highly active as a British Athletics level 4 performance coach in all events he has coached athletes to National and International honours in sprints, hurdles as well as a World Record holder in the Paralympic shot.
-He has 10 years experience as senior coach educator and assessor trainer on behalf of British Athletics.
-Nigel is also an experienced athlete in sprint (World Masters Championship level) and endurance (3-hour marathon runner plus completed the 24 hour 'Bob Graham Round' ultra-endurance event up and down 42 mountain peaks in the English Lake District).
-He is a chartered chemist with 26 years' experience in scientific research and publishing.
+Qualified and highly active as a British Athletics level 4 performance coach in all events he has coached athletes to National and International honours in sprints, and hurdles as well as a World Record holder in the Paralympic shot.
+He has ten years of experience as a senior coach educator and assessor trainer on behalf of British Athletics.
+Nigel is also an experienced athlete in the sprint (World Masters Championship level) and endurance (3-hour marathon runner plus completed the 24-hour 'Bob Graham Round' ultra-endurance event up and down 42 mountain peaks in the English Lake District).
+He is a chartered chemist with 26 years of experience in scientific research and publishing.